Skip to main content

 CoreWeave PowerShell module

-Included in CoreWeave Windows Images is a PowerShell module that provides functions for useful tasks and automation; moreover, some of the Cloud-Init Userdata features rely on the CoreWeave PowerShell module.
+CoreWeave Windows Images include a PowerShell module that provides functions for useful tasks and automation.
+Within each image, some of the cloud-init user data features rely on the CoreWeave PowerShell module.

 Using the CoreWeave PowerShell module

-The CoreWeave PowerShell Module is a system-wide module - as all Windows Images on CoreWeave Cloud use at minimum PowerShell version 5.1, the module will be automatically imported when any of its functions are called.
+The CoreWeave PowerShell Module is a system-wide module.
+As all Windows Images on CoreWeave Cloud use at minimum PowerShell version 5.1, the module gets automatically imported when any of its functions are called.

 Import-Module CoreWeave -WarningAction SilentlyContinue